Why Do We Need Weight Decay in Modern Deep Learning?: Abstract

 \section{Abstract}

-Weight decay is a broadly used technique for training state-of-the-art deep networks, including large language models.
-Despite its widespread usage, its role remains poorly understood.
+Weight decay is a broadly used technique for training state-of-the-art deep networks from image classification to large language models.
+Despite its widespread usage and being extensively studied in the classical literature, its role remains poorly understood for deep learning.
 In this work, we highlight that the role of weight decay in modern deep learning is different from its regularization effect studied in classical learning theory.
-For overparameterized deep networks, we show how weight decay modifies the optimization dynamics enhancing the ever-present implicit regularization of SGD via the \textit{loss stabilization mechanism}.
-In contrast, for underparameterized large language models trained with nearly online SGD, we describe how weight decay balances the \textit{bias-variance tradeoff} in stochastic optimization leading to lower training loss.
-Moreover, we show that weight decay also prevents sudden loss divergences for \texttt{bfloat16} mixed-precision training which is a crucial tool for LLM training.
+For deep networks on vision tasks trained with multipass SGD, we show how weight decay modifies the optimization dynamics enhancing the ever-present implicit regularization of SGD via the \textit{loss stabilization mechanism}.
+In contrast, for large language models trained with nearly one-epoch training, we describe how weight decay balances the \textit{bias-variance tradeoff} in stochastic optimization leading to lower training loss and improved training stability.
 Overall, we present a unifying perspective from ResNets on vision tasks to LLMs: weight decay is never useful as an explicit regularizer but instead changes the training dynamics in a desirable way.
-Our code is available at \url{https://github.com/tml-epfl/why-weight-decay}.
+The code is available at \url{https://github.com/tml-epfl/why-weight-decay}